Vladg24YT/Ascension-of-the-Technomancer/README.md

 This forked repo attempts to compile a list of mods used in pack version 7.0.1 using the latest mod versions by December 20th, 2019.

 ⚠️ means that the mod version was not tested.<br>
-✅ means that the mod version seems to work as intended.
+✅ means that the mod version should work as intended.

 <details>
 <summary>Pack version 7.0.1 modlist</summary>